HarvardMapCollection/tutorials-share/content/resources/workshops/find-gis-data/welcome/index.md

 ![slide with four modules with title "Overviews + vote"](../media/vote.png)

-- Vote
-- Group work
+## Outline
+- Work through an activity together
+- Pick another one to go through just the `In class activity` sectino
-- GIS journals
+- Record your findings and any questions you have in your GIS journals
-- Share + overview with demos
+- Go through the activities together with more in-depth demos

 ## Wrapping up